 What style of valve would you like and what might be necessary?

 Contemporary, modern and technical, simplistic and sleek, traditional the aesthetic is totally up to you.
 The other style option to consider is whether you go for straight, corner, H block or angled.
 The valves obviously need to be compatible with the position of the inlets they are controlling and the space available in the room too!
 The most common thing to find are Bottom Opposite End connections – put simply, the water goes into, and comes out of, the radiator at the bottom and at either end, resulting in the necessity for angled valves.
 Finding the inlets on your radiator and pipes should be straightforward but if you’re not sure it’s best to ask a professional for advice, this is where Aura Gas is more than happy to provide some assistance!

 The size required refers to the size of the pipework it will be going on (the width of the pipe and connections usually) rather than the image aspect, this will be dependent on the style you select.
 In the UK 15 mm pipes are the standard you would probably encounter but they can vary!
 If you do have smaller or bigger pipework than the average, 15mm and are struggling to find the valves you want in the right size you can buy adapters to solve the problem.

-As you can see, a lot of which radiator valve you select is not optional, rather is dictated by the radiators and pipework but some of it can be down to personal taste.
+As you can see, a lot of which radiator valve you select is not optional, rather it is dictated by the radiators and pipework but some of it can be down to personal taste.
 Either way, its important in every aspect to get the right one!
-If you need any assistance with these choices, some help with installations or just have a query – Aura Gas serve villages, towns and cities across the south cost and into the home counties and have been keeping our customers happy (and warm) since 2005.
+If you need any assistance with these choices, some help with installations or just have a query – Aura Gas serves villages, towns, and cities across the south coast and into the home counties and have been keeping our customers happy (and warm) since 2005.
 Let our reviews speak for themselves!